wotbrew/idx/README.md

 #### `group`

-Uses a one-to-many hash index.
+Uses a one-to-many hash index if available.

 Returns vectors of elements.
 You pass a predicate or property to test and value to match.